buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcThermalTransmittanceMeasure.md

 # IfcThermalTransmittanceMeasure

-_IfcThermalTransmittanceMeasure_ is a measure of the rate at which energy is transmitted through a body.
+_IfcThermalTransmittanceMeasure_ is a measure of the rate at which energy is transmitted through a body.<!-- end of definition -->

 Usually measured in Watts/m2 Kelvin.

 Type: REAL

 > HISTORY New type in IFC2.0.